 From the CMDB project, go to the Project settings

-Under the Actions button, select “Edit issue types”
+Under the Actions button, select “Edit work types”

 Click “Add issue type”, create your Asset issue type and click “Add”